tomjaguarpaw/tilapia/Windows10.md

 ## Install GHC and Cabal manually

-If you chose not to use the Chocolately package manager then this section will explain how you can install GHC and Cabal manually.

 Firstly, if you don't already have 7-Zip installed, [you'll need to install it](https://www.7-zip.org/download.html) in order to uncompress the `.tar.xz` file containing `GHC` which we'll be downloading in a minute.
 For usage information, please see [this guide](https://7ziphelp.com/how-to-use-7-zip).

 Make a new folder called `Haskell` in your `C:\Users\{YourName}` folder.